leonardbinet/Salt-Vagrant-master-mode/README.md

 Then, you will ssh into the salt-master and launch a salt-cloud command which will create two EC2 instance configured as salt-minions:
 - a django application providing a website and an api
 - an application that will regularly extract data from transilien's API, apply transformations, and save what is useful in a Dynamo database.

+## Why Vagrant AND Salt?

+Salt provides a cloud solution to launch EC2 instances and provision them, but requires to have a salt-master with a fixed IP.
+So it can not be your laptop.
+The best solution I found is to set up a master on EC2.

+The problem was the ability to easily update salt files and configs.

+That's where Vagrant provides better functionalities.
+An important one is the synced_folder.
+Every change you will make on you local computer will be easily synced on the EC2's salt-master.

 ## Requirements and configuration customization